 |Poipet||Battambang||Days in Service|

-There is a single daily bus service from Poipet to Battambang which you can book online.
+There are currently 5 bus services a day from Poipet to Battambang available to book online.

 Enter your travel date into the Search Box to buy tickets from Poipet to Battambang.

 - You can get your train ticket at the station before you travel.
 The service is yet to become popular and the trains are never too full to accept additional customers.